 The UK is a mixed economy with private and public sector businesses operating in markets:

 Some businesses have recently been part privatised – Royal Mail in 2013, for example.
 Watch a revision presentation on the privatisation of Royal Mail

 Conventional theory of the firm makes an assumption that businesses have enough information, market power and motivation to set prices for their products that maximise their total profits

-An increasing number of companies are refocusing their priorities towards the welfare of their suppliers, employees and the planet.
+An increasing number of companies are moving away from profit maximisation and are refocusing their priorities towards the welfare of their suppliers, employees and the planet:

-It is hard for a business to pinpoint their precise profit maximising output, as they cannot accurately calculate marginal revenue & marginal cost
+It's hard for a business to pinpoint their precise profit maximising output, as they cannot accurately calculate marginal revenue and marginal cost

 Day-to-day pricing decisions are taken on the basis of “estimated demand" or “rules of thumb".
 Businesses can also take advantage of their market experience when setting prices

 A business might look to add a profit margin on top of average cost – this is known as “cost-plus pricing."
 When demand is price inelastic, the profit margin can be higher.